All Episodes

 And it may even be that Obama's concerned about it.

-This let me find this exact quote.
+Let me find this exact quote.

-I well here let me take a break.
+Well, here, let me take a break.

-I don't even ought to characterize it.
+I don't even know how to characterize it.

-It's not presidential, that's for one thing.
+That's for one thing.

 Back here in Jesus.

-You imagine what would have happened if a bunch of people had taken to the streets in this country to celebrate the death of Ted Kennedy.
+Imagine what would have happened if a bunch of people had taken to the streets in this country to celebrate the death of Ted Kennedy.

 If they had engaged in violent civil disobedience, started throwing death parties to Ted Kennedy.

-Can you imagine the reaction what happened?
+Can you imagine the reaction would have happened?

-Now here's Obama.
+Now, here's Obama.

 This is Hartford, Connecticut.

-And to me, this is this is disgusting.
+And to me, this is disgusting.

-And it's another illustration of limbaugh theorem.
+And it's another illustration of the Limbaugh theorem.

-But what are these can you imagine what these parents are going through in Connecticut still, and to be and to be trotted out as props for the advancement of an Obama policy.
+But what are these, can you imagine what these parents are going through in Connecticut still?

-I don't know what that must feel like.
+I don't know what that must feel like, but here's what our president said.

-We have to tell Congress it's time to restore the ban on military-style assault weapons and a ten-round limit for magazines to make it harder for a gunman to fire 154 bullets into his victims in less than five minutes.
+We have to tell Congress it's time to restore the ban on military-style assault weapons and a 10-round limit for magazines to make it harder for a gunman to fire 154 bullets into his victims in less than five minutes.

 Let's put that to a vote.

-No proposal on the table that would have stopped what happened at Sandy Hook Elementary.
+I don't think there's anything on the table, no proposal on the table that would have stopped what happened at Sandy Hook Elementary.

-I've also heard some in the Washington press suggest that what happens to gun violence legislation in Congress this week will either be a political victory or defeat For me.
+I've also heard some in the Washington press suggest that what happens to gun violence legislation in Congress this week will either be a political victory or defeat for me.

 Connecticut, this is not about me, bull.